pranavbawgikar/dart-notes/stateful-widgets.md

 }
 ```
 ### `createState()`
 For Stateful widgets, the `createState()` method is called first which creates the state of the app and also returns an instance of the associated state (in this case, `_MyStatefulWidgetState()`).
 In Flutter, every `StateFulWidget` must implement the `createState` method to return an instance of its associated `State` class, else it gives a 'The Non-abstract class is missing implementation for these members' error.
+The associated instance returned by the `createState()` method will be responsible for managing the rebuilding of the UI.
 ```diff
 import 'package:flutter/cupertino.dart';
 import 'package:flutter/material.dart';